top of page

 Episode 1: Echoes Behind the Iron Curtain

-The series opens with Yuri and Kaye DJing at a lively 1990s-themed nightclub filled with vibrant fashion and energetic music.
-Yuri begins narrating his early life in Odesa, Ukraine, during Soviet times.
-Despite the suppression of Ukrainian culture and language, he finds solace in clandestine music sessions at Melodiya Recording Studios, where he works as a studio hand.
+The series opens with Yuri DJing at a lively 1990s-themed nightclub filled with vibrant fashion and energetic music.
+As Yuri narrates his early life in Odesa, Ukraine, during Soviet times, he shares how, despite the suppression of Ukrainian culture and language, he finds solace in clandestine music sessions at Melodiya Recording Studios, where he works as a studio hand.
 There, he meets Viktor and Svetta, who introduce him to forbidden Western pop music.
 Together, they create a rebellious song that satirizes life under the Soviet regime.
+Key moments include:

 - Yuri's secret recording sessions while the studio manager, Volodymyr, is asleep.